JoeProAI/Followlytics/LEGAL_COMPLIANCE.md

 ## 📞 If Challenged

-### By Twitter:
+### By X:
 **Response:** "We're an API customer of Apify, a legitimate data provider.
-We don't directly interact with Twitter's platform.
+We don't directly interact with X's platform.
 Please direct concerns to Apify."

 ### By User/Data Subject:
-**Response:** "Your data was publicly available on Twitter.
-We can remove it from our system immediately per your request (GDPR Article 17)."
+**Response:** "Your data was publicly available on X. We can remove it from our system immediately per your request (GDPR Article 17)."

 ### By Regulator:
 **Response:** "We collect only public data through a third-party provider (Apify).
 We comply with GDPR/CCPA.
 Here's our legal basis documentation."